Wiggenhall St Germans

 Wiggenhall St Germans is a village and civil parish in the English county of Norfolk in the East of England.
 It is 85 mi north of London and 5 mi south-west of King's Lynn.
-The parish covers an area of 18.98 km2 and had a population of 1,373 in 554 households in the 2011 census.
+The parish covers an area of 18.98 km2 and had a population of 1,373 in 554 households at the 2011 census.

-The parish is situated on the River Great Ouse which divides the village into two parts.
+The parish is on the River Great Ouse which divides the village into two.
 Most of the parish lies below the high-water mark and some areas are level with the bed of the river, which is confined by high banks.
+The parish includes the hamlets of Wiggenhall St Mary the Virgin and Wiggenhall St Peter, and the settlements of Eau Brink and Saddlebow (Saddle Bow on some maps).